-Operation Olive: The Allied Attempt To Break Through The Gothic Line
+Operation Olive: The Allied Attempt to Break Through the Gothic Line

 The Gothic Line was reinforced with numerous defensive measures.
-These included over 2,000 machine gun nests, concrete bunkers, air defense installations, observation posts, artillery positions, anti-tank ditches, and casemates.
+These included over 2,000 machine gun nests, concrete bunkers, air defense installations, observation posts, artillery positions, anti-tank ditches and casemates.

 Allied plan of attack

-Eighth Army troops walking in a trench along the Gothic Line
+British Eighth Army troops walking through a trench

 Attacking the Gothic Line

 The Eighth Army was poised to outflank the eastern portion of the Gothic Line.
 Their first goal was to neutralize Montegridolfo, while the Polish regiment, under British command, took on the Germans at Pesaro.
 By September 3, they’d moved inland 10 miles, compromising German defenses along the Adriatic coast.
-This was followed by a push to overrun Coriano Ridge, which was eventually captured as well.
+This was followed by a push to overrun Coriano Ridge, which was eventually captured, as well.

 The Fifth Army drew up to the Gothic Line on September 12.
 They aimed to take control of Il Giogo Pass via Monticelli and Monte Altuzzi.
 Two battalions with the 91st Division’s 363rd Infantry Regiment began their ascent up the western slope of Monticelli and were met with heavy fire.
 Eventually, the Americans were able to take control and penetrate the center of the Gothic Line.